-Students in other locations are encouraged to use local academic libraries which are available for public use.
-For help finding a suitable local library, e-mail to libraryservices@cambridgecollege.edu or leave a message at 1-800-877-4723 x730.
+Students in other areas are encouraged to use local academic libraries which are open for public use.
+For help finding a suitable local library, contact libraryservices@cambridgecollege.edu.

+For further information about library services, write to libraryservices@cambridgecollege.edu or leave a message at 1-800-877-4723 x1730.